Hams-Ollo/Hams-Ollo/README.md

 ## 🧘‍♂️ **The Journey**

 From **Army Sergeant** to **AI Solutions Architect** — my path has been anything but conventional.
-After 10 years of military service and a transition through healthcare, I now lead enterprise AI transformations for Fortune 500 companies at Capgemini, where our team processes 300,000+ incidents monthly.
+After 10 years of military service and a transition through healthcare, I now contribute to enterprise AI transformations for Cloud Enterprise platforms.

 But here's what really drives me: **helping YOU build your own AI solutions.**